Candice Azzara

-Candice Azzara (born May 18, 1945) is an American character actress.
+Candice Azzara {born May 18, 1945) is an American character actress.

-She is the aunt of actress Lana Parrilla.

-Azzara was born in Brooklyn, the daughter of Josephine (née Bravo) and Samuel Azzara.
-She was inspired to pursue acting by the film La Strada and theatre legend Eleonora Duse.
-She studied with Lee Strasberg and Gene Frankel and soon began appearing off-Broadway and in regional theatres.
+Career

 In the summer of 1965, she appeared as Eve in On the First Day, a one-act play written by David Graeme and directed by Charles Merlis at the 41st Street Playhouse in Manhattan.
 Billed as Candy Azzara, she made her Broadway debut in Lovers and Other Strangers in 1968.
 Additional stage credits include Jake's Women, Cactus Flower, Any Wednesday, Barefoot in the Park, and The Moon Is Blue.

+She has starred in such films as House Calls, Fatso, Pandemonium, Easy Money, Catch Me If You Can, Ocean's Twelve, In Her Shoes and Little Boy.

 Azzara was cast as Gloria in the second pilot of All in the Family, when it was titled "Those Were the Days" and the family name was Justice instead of Bunker.
-She was a regular on the sitcom Calucci's Department and had recurring roles on Caroline in the City, Who's the Boss?, Soap, and Rhoda.
+She was a regular on the sitcoms Calucci's Department and House Calls, had recurring roles on Caroline in the City, Who's the Boss?, Soap and Rhoda.
 She has guested on numerous series, including Diff'rent Strokes, The Wonder Years, The Practice, Kojak, Barney Miller, Trapper John, M.D., L.A.
-Law, CHiPs, Soap, One Day At A Time, The Love Boat, Night Court, Remington Steele, Murder, She Wrote, ER, Married... with Children and Joan of Arcadia.
+Law, CHiPs, Soap, One Day at a Time, The Love Boat, Night Court, Remington Steele, Murder, She Wrote, ER, Married... with Children and Joan of Arcadia.